CastroEC/ANALYTICAL-REPORT-ON-VINTAGE-MOVIES-FROM-IMDB/README.md

-# 🎬 IMDB Top Movies Ratings Analysis
+# 🎬 IMDB Vintage Movies Ratings Analysis

 A data analysis project focused on discovering what makes a movie successful on IMDB — exploring genres, directors, writers, runtime, and audience engagement.